 This price range is based on national averages for all vehicles and does not factor in taxes, fees, or your particular make and model.
 Related repairs or maintenance, such as driveshaft repair, transmission repair, rear axle repair, and tire services.
-For a more accurate estimate based on your make, model, and location, use the RepairPal Fair Price Estimator.
+For a more accurate differential replacement cost estimate based on your specific make, model, and location, check out the FIXD Sensor and free app!

 Cost at the Mechanic: $1,755-$5,425

 The process of entirely replacing a rear differential at an auto repair shop usually takes three to five hours.
 A rear differential can last anywhere from 50,000 to 200,000 miles, depending on what type of driving conditions it’s subject to and how well it’s maintained.
 It’s essential to keep this component in good condition as it can lead to a wide array of problems if it’s faulty, from poor handling to damaged tires.

 To make sure you replace this part at the right time and never miss important maintenance, use the FIXD Sensor and free app.
 FIXD tracks your vehicle’s maintenance schedule for you and alerts you when it’s due for service so you can avoid costly repairs and stay on the road.

 To learn more about proper maintenance, check out our Ultimate Guide to Car Maintenance for Beginners.